stoffee/cloud_based_setiathome_terraform/README.md

-# Deploy Seti at Home in the Cloud or Pay4Seti
+# Deploy Seti at Home in the Cloud aka Pay4Seti aka Seti as a Service

 - Got some free credits you want to waste?
 - Looking for a different way to GIVE this year?